krishrocks1904/architecture/README.md

   - Some requirements you will not be able to gather, some of them customer will not be thinking of for now.
 Sometimes there will be no opportunity to ask a proper question(believe me, I saw it happened many times).
   - Assumptions come to help.
 You will be doing them implicitly anyway, so writing them down explicitly helps to communicate the solution and estimation inside your group and to the customer.

+## Estimation Timeline & Output Format
+    - You can spend on estimations couple of days.
+You may also spend a whole month for it.
+But if you spend a month, and the estimation was required two days after the request, you wasted your time and achieved nothing.
+It is highly important to know when the result is expected and what format will be convenient. you need to know the estimation timeline and what format its expected in.

+ # Estimation Team
+## Platform Experts
+Your system is likely to include some web apps, backend services, mobile apps and so on.
+Don't try to estimate everything on your own: bring the specialists.
+Delegate.

+## Fellow Architects
+ - The architects do also have their specialties as well.
+System architects, Data Architects are examples coming to my mind.
+You might want to ask their advise as well.
+Also, having another couple of eyes reviewing your system design always help to check if anything is missed.
+ -
+## Subject Matter Experts
+ -